Integrability on Direct Limit Banach manifolds: Direct limit of manifolds

 Then on $G=$ $\underrightarrow{\lim}G_{n}$ there exists a unique $C^{\infty}$-Lie group structure making $\phi_{| W}$ a direct chart limit for $G$ around $1$, where $W$ is an open neighbourhood of $1$ contained in $U$. \end{proposition}

-Gl\"{o}ckner gives also results in the convenient setting where $V=\bigcup \limits_{n\in\mathbb{N}^{\ast}}V_{n}$ is a $c^{\infty}$-open set in $\underrightarrow{\lim}\mathfrak{g}_{n}$ endowed with a suitable locally convex topology (cf. \cite{Glo3}, version arXiv:math/0606078, Remark 14.8):
+Gl\"{o}ckner gives also results in the convenient setting where $V=\bigcup \limits_{n\in\mathbb{N}^{\ast}}V_{n}$ is a $c^{\infty}$-open set in $\underrightarrow{\lim}\mathfrak{g}_{n}$ endowed with a suitable locally convex topology ({cf.} \cite{Glo3}, version arXiv:math/0606078, Remark 14.8):

 \begin{proposition} Let $G=\bigcup\limits_{n\in \mathbb{N}^{\ast}}G_{n}$ be a group which is the union of an ascending sequence of (Hausdorff) convenient Lie groups.
 Equip the vector space $\underrightarrow {\lim}\mathfrak{g}_{n}$ with the locally convex vector topology associated with the direct limit bornology which is assumed to be Hausdorff.
 We require that $G$ admits a candidate for a direct limit chart in the convenient sense and that each bounded subset in $\mathfrak{g}$ is a bounded subset of some $\mathfrak{g}_{n}$.
-Then $G$ may be endowed with a structure of convenient Lie group. \footnote{A priori we get only a n.n.H. convenient Lie group.
-But since each $G_n$ is $T1$ it follows that $G$ is also $T1$ and then each point is closed in $G$.
-Now it follows from \cite{Bou1} that $G$ is Hausdorff.} \end{proposition} This criterion permits to obtain:
+Then $G$ may be endowed with a structure n.n.H. convenient Lie group \end{proposition} This criterion permits to obtain: